 I don’t have much experience with growing trees or shrubs in containers.
 However, when I had to move in 2010, I had 300 plants from my garden potted up and moved with me – including 2-year-old fruit trees and blueberry bushes.
 They handled the transition just fine, even after spending all summer in makeshift containers before I replanted them into new beds.
 I even harvested a few ripe blueberries while the bushes were still in the pots.

 In general, though, I believe that it would be easier on both you and your fruit trees if you planted them in the ground, when it is possible.
 Trees in containers need more maintenance, and will produce less fruit.
 However, if you are not able to plant in the ground, or you have disabilities that would make it difficult for you to work in a yard, then containers would be a good option to try.
-If you would like to see examples, check out: Photos of Container Plantings
+The best book I’ve found so far on growing fruit in containers is McGee & Stuckey’s Bountiful Container: Create Container Gardens of Vegetables, Herbs, Fruits, and Edible Flowers.

 - The entire container “breathes”